All Products

 • If you have created a monitor for the table, the setting of the table partition that you specify in the Data Range parameter during the monitor configuration no longer takes effect for the table after you configure this parameter.
 The rule determines the table partition to be checked based on the setting of WHERE in the SQL statement.

-Method 3: Configure a rule based on a custom SQL statement
+Method 3: Use a custom SQL statement

 Parameter